ManUnit/ShuttleBusReaderMachine/README.md

 # ShuttleBusReaderMachine
-Basic node JS web interface with connecting to Blockchine
+Basic node JS web interface with connecting to Blockchain